+Haast Community Rate

-Haast The Haast community rate is set and assessed as an amount per rating unit, on all rateable land in Community the Haast community rate zone (as mapped in the Rating Policy).
-Within that area the rate is set Rate based on the location of the land and the use to which the land is put.
+The Haast community rate is set and assessed as an amount per rating unit, on all rateable land in the Haast community rate zone (as mapped in the Rating Policy).
+Within that area the rate is set based on the location of the land and the use to which the land is put.

 The categories are: Residential, Rural Residential, Commercial and Rural.
 The definitions of each category and factors applied are in the Rating Policy.

 The Haast community rate funds all or part of the following activities: Transportation, stormwater, township development fund (Haast, Hannahs Clearing and Neils Beach), parks and reserves and community halls (Haast and Okuru).

+Bruce Bay Community Rate

-Bruce Bay The Bruce Bay community rate is set and assessed as an amount per rating unit, on all rateable Community land in the Bruce Bay community rate zone (as mapped in the Rating Policy).
-Within that area the Rate rate is set differentially based on the location of the land and the use to which the land is put.
+The Bruce Bay community rate is set and assessed as an amount per rating unit, on all rateable land in the Bruce Bay community rate zone (as mapped in the Rating Policy).
+Within that area the rate is set differentially based on the location of the land and the use to which the land is put.
 The differential categories are: Residential, Rural Residential, Commercial and Rural.
 The definitions of each category and differential factors are in the Rating Policy.
+The Bruce Bay community rate funds all or part of the following activities: Transportation, stormwater, township development fund, parks and reserves and community halls.

+Water Rates

-The Bruce Bay community rate funds all or part of the following activities: Transportation, Mater Dates stormwater, township development fund, parks and reserves and community halls.
-Water Rates Water rates are set and assessed as a fixed amount per connection for connected rating units, and per rating unit for unconnected rating units, on all land, situated in specified locations, to which is provided or is available a council funded water supply service that is not metered.
+Water rates are set and assessed as a fixed amount per connection for connected rating units, and per rating unit for unconnected rating units, on all land, situated in specified locations, to which is provided or is available a council funded water supply service that is not metered.

 The rate is set differentially depending on the nature of the connection to the land and the use to which the land is put.
 Commercial properties are defined as they are for the general rate (see Rating Policy).

-The locations and differential categories are: • Hokitika and Kaniere Treated water - Connected (all rating units other than commercial ones) Hokitika and Kaniere Treated water - Commercial connected Hokitika and Kaniere Treated water - Unconnected • Rural Townships Treated water - Connected (all rating units other than commercial ones) Rural Townships Treated water - Commercial connected Rural Townships Treated water - Unconnected Rural Townships Untreated - Connected (all rating units other than commercial ones) Rural Townships Untreated -Commercial connected Rural Townships Untreated - Unconnected Water rates fund part of the water supply activity.
-Metered Water rates are set and assessed as a fixed charge per unit of water supplied on all properties Water Rates located in a specified location and where the nature of the connection is a metered water supply.
-The locations are: Hokitika and Kaniere metered water Rural Townships metered water Metered water rates fund part of the water supply activity.
-Milk Water rates are set and assessed on the property used as a milk treatment plant in Hokitika.
-For Treatment 2020/2021, the rates are: Plan Water Hokitika Milk Treatment Plant rate fixed charge from 0 up to a projected demand for the Rates year.
-Us litik Nill Teacher at Diant material water and the standard standard for the war Hokitika Milk Treatment Plant metered water greater than projected demand for the year.
-Hokitika Milk Treatment Plant rates fund part of the water supply up to the projected demand for Courses the year and includes the cost of finance for the river intake.
-Sewerage Sewerage rates are set and assessed on all land to which is provided or has available to the land a Rates council funded sewerage supply service.
-The rates are: Sewerage Connected (per water closet or urinal) Sewerage Unconnected (per rating unit) Sewerage Unconnected (per rating unit) Sowerage rates fund part of the wastewater activity Sewerage rates fund part of the wastewater activity.
+The locations and differential categories are:

+- Hokitika and Kaniere Treated water Connected (all rating units other than commercial ones) - Hokitika and Kaniere Treated water Commercial connected - Hokitika and Kaniere Treated water Unconnected - Rural Townships Treated water Connected (all rating units other than commercial ones) - Rural Townships Treated water Commercial connected - Rural Townships Treated water Unconnected - Rural Townships Untreated Connected (all rating units other than commercial ones) - Rural Townships Untreated -Commercial connected - Rural Townships Untreated Unconnected

+Water rates fund part of the water supply activity.

+Metered Water Rates

+Water rates are set and assessed as a fixed charge per unit of water supplied on all properties located in a specified location and where the nature of the connection is a metered water supply.
+The locations are:

+- Hokitika and Kaniere metered water - Rural Townships metered water

+Metered water rates fund part of the water supply activity.

+Milk Treatment Plan Water Rates

+Water rates are set and assessed on the property used as a milk treatment plant in Hokitika.
+For 2020/2021, the rates are:

+- Hokitika Milk Treatment Plant rate fixed charge from 0 up to a projected demand for the year. - Hokitika Milk Treatment Plant metered water greater than projected demand for the year.
+Hokitika Milk Treatment Plant rates fund part of the water supply up to the projected demand for the year and includes the cost of finance for the river intake.

+Sewerage Rates

+Sewerage rates are set and assessed on all land to which is provided or has available to the land a council funded sewerage supply service.

+The rates are:

+- Sewerage Connected (per water closet or urinal) - Sewerage Unconnected (per rating unit)

+Sewerage rates fund part of the wastewater activity.